 - Much of Dinosaur Land in Super Mario World.
 Cavepeople were added in the cartoon.

-- 65,000,000 B.C. in Chrono Trigger, with the added touch of humanity fighting against reptilian humanoids called Reptites — essentially dinosaurs with human forms and intelligence.
+- 65,000,000 B.C.,note in Chrono Trigger, with the added touch of humanity fighting against reptilian humanoids called Reptites — essentially dinosaurs with human forms and intelligence.
 On the party's second visit, they witness Lavos crashing into the earth, causing the mass extinction of dinosaurs and Reptiles alike.
+Hilariously, one of the early player's guides for the game called that age "Prehistoria" which led a fan or two to calling it that until the DS version gave them something better.

 - The Prehistoric Turtlesaurus level from Teenage Mutant Ninja Turtles: Turtles in Time.